Holmer Lake Primary School

 - interventions are led and monitored by a Teacher and may be carried out by that Teacher or Teaching Assistant

-- the interventions have been identified by the Class Teacher, SENCO or outside agencies such as the LSAT (Learning Support Advisory Teacher), OT (Occupational Therapists) or a SALT (Speech and Language Therapist)
+- the interventions have been identified by the Class Teacher, SENDCO or outside agencies such as the LSAT (Learning Support Advisory Teacher), OT (Occupational Therapists) or a SALT (Speech and Language Therapist)

 The intervention may only requires a small number of extra sessions or it may be a longer programme which is more in depth or builds on skills each session.

 An overview of interventions can be found in the ‘School Offer’ on the website.
-Interventions are continually evaluated as they are being run, but are more formally evaluated or assessed half termly.
+Interventions are continually evaluated as they are being run, but are more formally evaluated or assessed each term.

 ‘Top Tips’ leaflets, giving parents and carers ideas for supporting their child at home with fine motor skills, handwriting and memory development are available on the school website and more are currently being developed.
 Please contact school if you would like paper copies.